-I spoke earlier of the ruggedness of black-eyed Susans, but Culver's root is every bit as upper-echelon in the category of tough plants.
-It is also one of four native perennials covered in this article that is tall enough to make an impact in the background even when smaller plants or other objects occupy the foreground, the other three being Joe-Pye weed, common milkweed, and goldenrod (see below).Continue to 13 of 17 below.
+Although black-eyed Susans are rugged, the Culver's root is every bit as upper-echelon in the category of tough plants.
+It is also one of four native perennials covered in this article that is tall enough to make an impact in the background even when smaller plants or other objects occupy the foreground, the other three being Joe-Pye weed, common milkweed, and goldenrod.Continue to 13 of 17 below.

 13 of 17

-The last three native perennials on my list come into their own in late summer or early fall (depending on the specific type grown, where you live, and the growing conditions present).
+The last three native perennials on this list come into their own in late summer or early fall (depending on the specific type grown, where you live, and the growing conditions present).

-Purple love grass (Eragrostis spectabilis) is the odd-ball on my list.
-For one thing, it's a grass.
-Secondly, I doubt that many people (even plant lovers) pay it much mind.
-I guess that makes me an odd-ball, too, because I've always admired the masses of small, red flowers it produces when I espy it growing... on median strips on the highway.
+Purple love grass (Eragrostis spectabilis) is the odd-ball on this list.
+For one thing, it's grass.
+Secondly, many people (even plant lovers) don't pay much mind to it.
+Don't ignore the masses of small, red flowers it produces.
 When it is present in sufficient numbers, it gives the appearance of a reddish haze hovering over the ground.
-When it's done flowering, the stalk breaks off in a curious fashion that has led me to dub it our "native tumbleweed."
-Clearly, since it grows wild along roadsides, it must be highly tolerant of poor soil, road salt, and other pollutants (which suggests a potential use for it in the landscape).
+When it's done flowering, the stalk breaks off curiously, making it resemble a "native tumbleweed."
+Since it grows wild along roadsides, it must be highly tolerant of poor soil, road salt, and other pollutants (which suggests a potential use for it in the landscape).

 Not everyone will love purple love grass.
 Most of you will relegate it to weed status.
-But I can think of worse ground covers to try growing along the roadside on a large, rural property, where whatever you grow will be battered by road salt and other pollutants, and where growing conventional ground covers might be cost-prohibitive.
+But there are worse ground covers that try to grow along the roadside on a large, rural property, where whatever you grow will be battered by road salt and other pollutants, and where growing conventional ground covers might be cost-prohibitive.

 14 of 17

 Many North Americans despise goldenrod, a native perennial that grows in thick stands, forming a monoculture.
-Giving the naysayers the benefit of the doubt, I'll attribute their disdain to the fact that goldenrod is so common.
-Don't we often take for granted the things closest to us?
+Giving the naysayers the benefit of the doubt, their disdain might be because goldenrod is so common.
+Don't people often take for granted the things closest to them?

 But viewed objectively, goldenrod is a magnificent wildflower.
-Pretend you had never laid eyes on it before, prior to observing it in my photo.
-How could you not admire those large plumes of flowers in that... bright golden color?
+Pretend you had never laid eyes on it before, before observing it in the photo.
+How could you not admire those large plumes of flowers in that bright golden color?
 Admit it: if goldenrod were native, instead, to some distant land, and you saw it for sale in a garden catalog, you'd probably be itching to buy it.

-In fact, if you do not live in North America and are considering growing goldenrod, be aware that, while it can naturalize readily, this vigorous spreader may, in fact, naturalize so easily as to become an invasive plant.
+If you do not live in North America and are considering growing goldenrod, be aware that, while it can naturalize readily, this vigorous spreader may naturalize so easily as to become an invasive plant.

 15 of 17